 Crossing the River Usk on the main road bridge, the route ducks under the A465 Heads of the Valleys Road to take you to a classic Sustrans railway path.
 Though this is one of the finest railway paths in Britain, running alongside the genuinely breathtaking Clydach Gorge, we don’t stay on it that long.
 Instead, at Govilon, we drop down onto the canal towpath.

-Limber up.
-This stretch is undeniably fabulous, taking in some of South Wales’s finest scenery as it skirts the edge of the Brecon Beacons National Park.
+Limber up, for the next stretch is undeniably fabulous, taking in some of South Wales’s finest scenery as it skirts the edge of the Brecon Beacons National Park.
 But that means hills, and the climbing starts as soon as you leave Brecon.
-A 50-metre slog past the castle takes you onto a winding country lane through tiny villages, constantly undulating up and down until you return to the Usk valley at the military settlement of Sennybridge.
-(There are shops and pubs here if you need to fuel up.)
+A 50-metre slog past the castle takes you onto a winding country lane through tiny villages, constantly undulating up and down.

 Take the main road out towards Defynnog, but don’t miss the right turn onto a back lane immediately after leaving Sennybridge.
 (Defynnog Church is worth the half-mile detour, though, for its 5000-year old yew tree and pre-Conquest history.)
 This lane contours around a hill before another right turn takes you onto a short but exceptionally brutal climb through a farmyard.
 Award yourself five bonus points and the promise of a post-ride pint if you can make it without dismounting.